 There are two types of consent, express consent and implied consent.
-Express and implied describe the way consent is communicated from the patient to the pharmacist, in both instances the consent must still be informed to be valid.
+Express and implied describe the way consent is communicated from the patient or their agent to the pharmacist.
+In both instances the consent must still be informed to be valid.

-Express consent is when a patient directly and explicitly provides consent verbally or in writing such as a patient saying, "Yes, I want to receive a flu shot today".
+Express consent is when a patient or their agent directly and explicitly provides consent verbally or in writing such as a patient saying, "Yes, I want to receive a flu shot today".

-Implied consent is when a patient provides their consent indirectly.
-Implied consent is inferred from a patient's action or inaction in response to the current situation, such as a patient handing over a prescription to be filled.
+Implied consent is when a patient or their agent provides consent indirectly.
+Implied consent is inferred from a patient's or their agent's action or inaction in response to the current situation, such as a patient or their agent handing over a prescription to be filled.